Helsingør–Helsingborg ferry route: Early history

 There is proof of traveling across the northern part of Øresund from earliest possible historical times, or since the Christianisation of the Vikings (in Denmark from around 985, according to the larger Jellinge Stone).
 The oldest-known historical text about travels across Øresund derives from the German history writer Adam of Bremen, who around 1070 wrote "From Zealand to Scania are many well used crossings, of which the shortest leads to Helsingborg."

 Danish and Kalmar Union King, Eric of Pomerania introduced the Sound Dues in 1429.
 This charge were to be paid to Denmark by every ship that passed through Øresund.
-They were at the time mainly enforced as a disadvantage to the Hansa, but soon became an important source of income for Denmark for the following hundreds of years.
-Helsingør became a flourishing and famous town.
-William Shakespeare unfolded his famous play Hamlet (written 1599–1601; first printed in 1602) at Helsingør and Kronborg Palace.
+They were at the time mainly enforced as a disadvantage to the Hansa, and soon became an important source of income for Denmark in the following centuries.
+Helsingør became a flourishing town.
+William Shakespeare set his play Hamlet (written 1599–1601; first printed in 1603) at Elsinore (i.e. Helsingør) and Kronborg Palace.
 At the end of medieval times, Kronborg was a fortress (completely rebuilt during the early Renaissance) and until 1658 the Danes had a complete view across the narrow northern part of Øresund.
 It was not only from Kronborg they could watch ships, but also from the tower in Helsingborg, known as Kernen.
 The Sound Dues were to last until 1857—with exception for Swedish ships between 1658 and 1720—when international complaints initiated economic and political agreements.

 Fishers and ships that crossed the Øresund were not passing through, and were hence not affected by the Sound Dues.
 Before 1658, ships could pay their commission both sides of the narrow strait which constitutes the Northern part of Øresund.
 After the Swedish conquest of Scania, the ships which were bound to pay the charges needed to anchor just south of Kronborg Castle, as Sweden had never been allowed to take any dues.
 The sheltered location just south of Kronborg, where ships anchored in order to pay the Sound Dues, are the ferry berth of Helsingør today.